-A Canadian regulator is extending its reviews of the sale of Stericycle to WM, reports Seeking Alpha News.
+A Canadian regulator is extending its reviews of the sale of Stericycle to WM, according to a report from Seeking Alpha News.

 On Sept.
 24, the companies received a request for supplementary information request from the Competition Bureau of Canada, according to an 8-K filing.
 Self-insured retention (SIR) extends the waiting period applicable to the consummation of the merger under the Canadian Competition Act until 30 days after the company and parent have responded to the information requests in the SIR.